addtt/attend-infer-repeat-pytorch/README.md

 where:
 - mean and std do not include the bad runs
-- the likelihood is a Gaussian with fixed variance [1]
+- the likelihood is a Gaussian with fixed (and large!) variance [1]
 - the last column is a tighter log likelihood lower bound than the ELBO, and iws stands for importance-weighted samples [4]